 Centre for Globalisation and Governance (CGG)

-- Research Area 1: Change in Institutional Constellations that Govern Market and Economy
+- Research Area 1: Institutional Constellations that Govern Markets and the Economy

-- Research Area 2: Change in Institutional Constellations that Govern the Welfare State
+- Research Area 2: Change in Institutional Constellations of the Welfare State

 - Research Area 4: Global Governance, Constitutionalism and World Society

-- Research Area 5: Change in Institutional Constellations that Frame the Work-Family Relationship
+- Research Area 5: Change in Institutional Constellations and Cultural Models that Frame the Work-Family Relationship

 - Research Area 6: Network Dynamics and Networked Governance